 Studies on people living near cell antennas have found increases in molecular markers in the blood that predict cancer.
-Zothansiama et al. 2017 evaluated effects in the human blood of individuals living near mobile phone base stations (within 80 meters) compared with healthy controls living more than 300 meters from a base station.
+Zothansiama et al. 2017 evaluated effects in the human blood of individuals living near mobile phone base stations (for study purposes, they chose a distance of 80 meters) compared with healthy controls living more than 300 meters from a base station.
 The study measured higher RFR levels in the homes of people living in homes within 80 meters from the cell antennas (documenting the impact of increased RFR radiation from the antenna installations) and found statistically significant differences in their blood.
 The group living closer to the antennas had statistically significant higher frequency of micronuclei and a rise in lipid peroxidation in their blood; these changes are considered biomarkers predictive of cancer.